What’s The Best Option for Toad Towing?

 A tow dolly is another option for towing your vehicle behind your motorhome.
 This method of towing props your vehicle on the front two wheels with the back wheels on the ground.
 It is used primarily for vehicles with front wheel drive transmissions.
 It can be used on rear wheel drive cars if the transmission is disconnected.

-Pulling the tongue of the tow dolly up requires some strength so those who are physically limited may want to choose another towing option.
-Depending on the state, a license may be required for the dolly.
+You need strength to raise the tongue of the tow dolly.
+Consider another towing option if you have physical limitations.
+In some states, you need a license for the dolly.
 Also, you cannot back up the motorhome while the dolly and toad are attached.